cwsaylor/telegram/README.md

 Telegram
 ========

+Telegram is a minimalist blogging engine built on Sinatra and MongoDB.
+Templates are created in Haml and writing is done in markdown.
-Telegram is a minimalist blogging engine built on Sinatra and MongoDB, it is meant to easily be deployed to Heroku or any hosting system that supports Rack.
+It is meant to easily be deployed to Heroku or any hosting system that supports Rack.
+If you don't like Haml and Markdown, fork it.

 Features
 --------
 * Posts
 * Markdown
 * Drafts